JohnReedLOL/scala-trace-debug/README.md

 Due to demand for the ability to integrate this tool with a logger, all calls to Debug.trace, Debug.assert, etc. now return a String that can be passed into a logger.

-To use this feature, try "libraryDependencies += "scala-trace-debug" %% "scala-trace-debug" % "0.1.4" (version 0.1.4)
+To use this feature, try "libraryDependencies += "scala-trace-debug" %% "scala-trace-debug" % "0.1.4" (version 0.1.4 or above)

 You can disable printing to standard out and standard error via Debug.disableEverything_!
 This will still return a String that you can pass into a logger.
 Note that Debug.nonFatalAssertOff_! only prevents non-fatal assertions from printing - they still return a String containing what they would have printed if they were on (just like Debug.trace does when you do Debug.traceErrOff_!).